The Lenfest Center for the Arts

-The newly created dance studio is located at 109 South Jefferson Avenue, the former print shop for the Lexington News-Gazette.
-Since its inauguration six years ago, the dance program at W&L has grown to include a dance minor and expanded academic course offerings.
+The dance studio is located at 109 South Jefferson Avenue, the former print shop for the Lexington News-Gazette.
+Dance continues to grow at W&L, and now includes a dance minor.
 It has won prestigious awards for "outstanding creative works" from the American College Dance Festival and has received national attention for its work in aerial dance.
-The building's structure has enabled it to be rigged permanently for aerial dance, making silk ropes, harnesses and bungees available to the dancers at any time.
+The building's structure has enabled it to be rigged for aerial dance, making silk ropes, harnesses and bungees available to the dancers at any time.
 A special sprung floor has been installed to make it safer for dancers to move on and jump repetitively without being hurt.
 Double-sided mirrors can be used to split the room in half so that two dance classes can be held at the same time.